 The creation of the Stavros Niarchos Foundation Cultural Center (SNFCC) was a result of the hard work and cooperation of a great many people, and it took resolve, strength, and vision to make it a reality.
 We feel exceptionally proud to see something that started as a daring idea in the depths of a socioeconomic crisis not only become a reality but exceed our most optimistic predictions.
-The SNFCC is the international, environmentally sustainable public space for expression, culture, and recreation that all of us at the Stavros Niarchos Foundation (SNF) envisioned—then delivered to the Greek state and the public in 2017, for every single visitor to enjoy.
+The SNFCC is now the international, environmentally sustainable public space for expression, culture, and recreation that all of us at the Stavros Niarchos Foundation (SNF) envisioned—and then delivered to the Greek state and the public in 2017 for every single visitor to enjoy.
 As of March 2023, it has welcomed over 23,800,000 visitors according to data from the SNFCC.

-Brief historical background – The inception of the idea
+The background: the inception of the idea for the SNFCC

 Browse a detailed timeline of milestones in the SNFCC’s progress.